Leukemia, Lymphoma, Myeloma - What's the Difference?

 What is myeloma?

-Myeloma is a blood cancer that begins in immune cells called plasma cells, which are most often found in bone marrow.
+Myeloma is a blood cancer that begins in immune cells called plasma cells.
+These cells are typically located in the bone marrow.
 Plasma cells are formed from B-cells when they are called on to fight an infection.
-When plasma cells become cancerous, they multiply and begin to crowd out healthy cells and produce abnormal antibodies called M proteins.5,6
+When plasma cells become cancerous, they multiply and begin to crowd out healthy cells and produce abnormal antibodies called M proteins.9,10

 By providing your email address, you are agreeing to our privacy policy.